binodbhttr/BinPy/README.md

 # RenuSPy
 Test Python module
-Yes this is a test python module
+Yes this is a test python module trying to test if things work.